Topics O to Z

 Please see full campus Promotion Policy in the Student Life Policies section of the Bennie Book. http://www.csbsju.edu/benniebook/student.htm

 CSB recognizes the role we each play in protecting and appreciating the value of our environment.
 Recycling bins are located in the Mary Commons Recycling Room, the recycling shed behind Brian Hall and in the Recycling/Garbage Room in Lottie Hall.
-In the apartments receptacles can be found in the Wood Shed by West Apartments and near the parking lots in East Apartments.
+In the apartments receptacles can be found in the Wood Shed by West Apartments, near the parking lots in East Apartments, near the Centennial Commons parking lot and near the College Ave Apartments.
 Please take the time to familiarize yourself with the recycling guidelines posted in each area or visit http://www.csbsju.edu/csbfacilitiesmanagement/services/Recycling.htm.
+Students in on-campus apartments can also compost their food scraps on campus.
+Compost drop off sites are located near the trash and recycling containers of Centennial Commons, College Avenue, Luetmer, and the West Apartments.
 Please keep the areas neat and contact the Facilities Management Office at ext.
 5985 if the bins are full.

 As a four year residential liberal arts college, all students are required to live on campus.
 This policy begins with all students who enroll as first year students at the College for in the fall of 2010.
 Note: Students who began college prior to the fall of 2010 will be grandfathered in under the previous first and second year residency requirement.